YiifeiWang/Accelerated-Information-Gradient-flow/Readme.md

 ##  Abstract

-We present a systematic framework for the Nesterov's accelerated gradient flows in the spaces of probabilities embedded with information metrics.
-Here two metrics are considered, including both the Fisher-Rao metric and the Wasserstein-$2$ metric.
-For the Wasserstein-$2$ metric case, we prove the convergence properties of the accelerated gradient flows, and introduce their formulations in Gaussian families.
-Furthermore, we propose a practical discrete-time algorithm in particle implementations with an adaptive restart technique.
-We formulate a novel bandwidth selection method, which learns the Wasserstein-$2$ gradient direction from Brownian-motion samples.
-Experimental results including Bayesian inference show the strength of the current method compared with the state-of-the-art.
+We present a framework for Nesterov's accelerated gradient flows in probability space.
+Here four examples of information metrics are considered, including Fisher-Rao metric, Wasserstein-2 metric, Kalman-Wasserstein metric and Stein metric.
+For both Fisher-Rao and Wasserstein-2 metrics, we prove convergence properties of accelerated gradient flows.
+In implementations, we propose a sampling-efficient discrete-time algorithm for Wasserstein-2, Kalman-Wasserstein and Stein accelerated gradient flows with a restart technique.
+We also formulate a kernel bandwidth selection method, which learns the gradient of logarithm of density from Brownian-motion samples.
+Numerical experiments, including Bayesian logistic regression and Bayesian neural network, show the strength of the proposed methods compared with state-of-the-art algorithms.